What’s the Best Retirement Age?

 Retirement can also afford you the time to pursue lucrative side-gigs, such as freelancing, consulting or even simply selling belongings you already own for a bit of extra spending money.

 Sometimes it’s worth holding off on retirement for the simple fact that you love your job.
 Although retirement can provide reprieve from a demanding work life, for others their job is a source of happiness, contentedness or just soothing familiarity.
-And right now job satisfaction is back to prepandemic levels, with the ability to work from home as the reason, according to a GOBankingRates study.
+And right now job satisfaction is at 60%, which is the highest it’s been in a decade, according to a 2022 research report from The Conference Board.
+The recovering labor market and scaled-back COVID-19 worries are thought to be contributors to the increased level of job satisfaction.

 Health might well be the biggest factor in determining when you retire.
 Your health can deteriorate to such a point you need to retire earlier, or you might continue working a few more years just to take advantage of your employer’s health plan.
 However, there could also be an association between retiring early and living longer.
 To be sure, retiring early doesn’t magically revitalize you; what you do in retirement, where you’re afforded more free time and freedom, might help you add some years.
 You’ll have more time for exercise, to experiment with healthier diets, to get more sleep, etc.